gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 I got my hands on a huge collection of files, along with tutorials on how to fire up a server, as well as the source code itself.
 I supposed all of that were leaked, somehow?
 This was mostly a general exploration, as an attempt to better understand the architecture and find the data tables and such.

 **Lunia's servers ran on [ASP](https://en.wikipedia.org/wiki/Active_Server_Pages), [IIS](https://en.wikipedia.org/wiki/Internet_Information_Services) and [MSSQL](https://en.wikipedia.org/wiki/Microsoft_SQL_Server), all on top of Windows Server 2003.** It's interesting to note that it appears each square was a single server instance, and each chat channel was an independent IRC-based server also.
-The technologies used were ancient compared to the ones available today - admittedly, once again, there were no big standards for MMO development at the time - and most of the files I had were far from complete or even functional, and so I have to admit I wasn't much interested in trying to set up my own server.
+As the technologies used were ancient compared to the ones available today, and most of the files I had were barely functional, I have to admit I wasn't much interested in trying to set up my own server or investigating further.
 After snooping around for some minutes, I turned my attention to the real interesting stuff: the game source code and development files.

 **Lunia itself was built on [Visual C++](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B)**, and seemed to have grown alongside its own custom engine, "XRated".
 With it, there were dozens of custom tools to create and edit items, quests, pets, chests, and so on.
 A lot of code had the purpose of converting to and from those pesky custom file formats, and so they are probably very helpful for reverse engineering them.